-Course Level: Scholarships are available to pursue undergraduate and any subsequent postgraduate coursework study at the University of Queensland.
+- Course Level: Undergraduate and any subsequent postgraduate coursework study

-Study Subject: Scholarships are awarded in all subjects offered by the university.
+- Study Subject: The studentships are awarded in all subjects offered by the university

-Number of Scholarships: Up to 150 scholarships are offered each year, including up to 50 Vice Chancellor’s Scholarships, 50 Excellence Scholarships and 50 Merit Scholarships.
+- Number of Awards: Up to 150 opportunities are offered each year, including up to 50 Vice Chancellor’s Scholarships, 50 Excellence Scholarships and 50 merit awards.

-Eligibility: Academic scholarships are open to Year 12 and gap year students who:
+- Entrance Requirements: Academic opportunities are open to Year 12 and gap year students who:

 - are Australian Citizens or Australian Permanent Humanitarian Visa Holders; or